drdataanalysis/drdataanalysis.github.io/_posts/2024-06-24-Medallion-Model.md

 ---
 > **Oh, the noodle analogy.
 You guys are gonna love this.**

+## Chips Analogy Video

+> I have created this quick video that explains the model using the Analogy of Chips where Bronze is Dirty Potatoes, Silver is cleaned Potatoes and Gold is your final product Chips!

+{% include video id="OtVFGN_uwus" provider="youtube" %}

+This analogy was adapted from a book I read where they used Salad in a similar way (apologies I can't remember the source).

+I also found [this databricks article](https://www.databricks.com/glossary/medallion-architecture) really helpful when getting started and there are loads of resources available online about this topic.

 # What is the Model?
 Medallion is the most common model used in Data Lake architecture and provides a simple and straight forward basis to help organize your data.
 Importantly it is not prescriptive in terms of what wording you or how you can adapt it for your needs.